TheCodeSummoner/SecurityPi/config_instructions/run_server_on_startup.md

 exit 0
 ```

-This should run the server infitely as well as redirect all errors to the *server_errors* file on desktop.
+This should run the server infinitely as well as redirect all errors to the *server_errors* file on desktop.

 ### Source